 Springfield has long been the gateway to the candle epicenter of New England: Yankee Candle Village is just a 35-minute drive north on I-91, and Kringle Candle is an additional 20-minute trip.
 Now, though, the spinoff Kringle Emporium at MGM Springfield is a shopping destination with a grown-up twist.
 While you browse the array of scented gifts, sip a very adult boozy milkshake like the S'more or Nothing made with chocolate vodka and topped with toasted marshmallow and a graham cracker.
 Kringle Emporium's cafe also serves inventive paninis and flatbreads.

 Don't worry.
 These zombies aren't dead and hungering for brains.
 They've actually just come to life, and they want nothing but net.
 The Western Massachusetts Zombies are the newest team in the American Basketball Association (ABA), and they're keeping minor-league basketball action alive in the city where the sport was invented.
-New owner Bill Bullock purchased and renamed the Springfield Sting to create this macabre squad in time for the 2018-19 season, and fans of the game are in for fast-paced, affordable entertainment November through April.
+New owner Bill Bullock purchased and renamed the Springfield Sting to create this macabre squad in 2018.

 New England's largest fair is an extravaganza that celebrates all six states' farmers and producers.
 Known for everything from headline entertainment to huge cream puffs (and more massively caloric fair food), the Big E is a fall tradition that draws more than 1.5 million folks to Springfield over 17 days each September.
 Musts include visiting all six New England states in one place along the Avenue of States, watching butter sculptors at work, cheering for racing pigs, catching beads during daily Mardi Gras parades, and eating a Maine potato.